 Transfer the batter in a small pitcher, and one by one fill each silicon mold of up to ¾ full.
 Then carefully, place each slices of cheese stick in the center and let it float.

 Note: If you are using silicone molds, there is no need to grease each molds.
-But if your using regular plastic molds, you need to grease it first before pouring the batter.

 Prepare your steamer, and let the water boil first.
 Then start placing the steamer rack on top, with clean cloth on top and place back pot cover to seal.
 Steam it for up to 10 minutes over low heat.
 Once cooked, transfer it to a wire rack to cool for 3 minutes and its ready for unmolding.